openmovementproject/openmovement/Docs/ax3/ax3-troubleshooting.md

 ### Partially-downloaded data

 `.cwa.part` files are partial `.cwa` files are created by *OmGui* as the data is being downloaded from the device.
 When a download is completed successfully, the file is renamed to `.cwa`.

-If you have a `.cwa.part` files while no data is being downloaded, it could be that the data transfer might have been interrupted or failed.
+If you have a `.cwa.part` file while not currently downloading data, it could be that the data transfer might have been interrupted or failed.
 Retry the download in *OmGui*.
 If this fails, check the *Log* window (opened via the *View* menu), to see if there are any messages.
 A download could fail, for example, if the USB connection was interrupted, or because of filling the workspace disk drive capacity or quota.
+If the problem persists, locate the device's drive (e.g. *File Explorer* / *This PC* / identify and open the device's drive), and directly copy the `CWA-DATA.CWA` data file to your working folder.

 If you have a `.cwa.part` file, but no longer have the original data on a device, you can rename a `.cwa.part` file to `.cwa`, and the data from an interrupted download will be indistinguishable from a recording that was interrupted prematurely.

 ## Installation